 Voluntary liquidation of a Serbian company

-• The unanimous decision of all the company`s partners, the general partners as mentioned within the Articles of Association;
+• the unanimous decision of all the company`s partners, the general partners as mentioned in the Articles of Association;

 The voluntary liquidation of a company starts when a decision to liquidate it has been registered with the Serbian Business Registers Agency.

 How long does it take to liquidate a company in Serbia?